aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 export const searchParamsCache = createSearchParamsCache(searchParams);
 ```

-Then, we can use the `useQueryState` hook to get and update the search params in any component:
+Then, we can use the `useQueryState` hook to get and update the search params in any component.

+The way Nuqs is implemented, the search params are actually pushed to the URL instantly.
+To trigger the page to reload with the result, we set the option `shallow: false`.

+Then, we can pass the `startTransition` to the `useQueryState` options, and use the pending state of the transitions to display user feedback as we did before:

 ```tsx
 // Search.tsx